AdamYuCheng/Machine-Learning/README.md

   Summarize the basic exploratory data analysis methods

 2. Linear Model For Regression
-  Training and comparing different linear regression models' performance and some strategies of finding the best regression model.
+  Training and comparing different linear regression models' performance and some strategies of finding the best regression model

 3. Logistic Regression
   Basic practice how to use logistic regression from sklearn library